 What is the problem?

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)’s current interpretation of federal law allows people who can’t legally own a firearm to easily buy the parts for a ghost gun.
 In less than one hour, these self-made weapons become fully functioning, untraceable firearms.
 A person can buy the parts and assemble a ghost gun without even receiving a background check.

 They are becoming a weapon of choice for violent criminals, gun traffickers, and other legally prohibited persons.
 Federal authorities should act to ensure that the core parts for ghost guns are defined as firearms and properly regulated.
 States should also consider immediate action to regulate ghost guns.